 To fit your varying needs, the interchangeable Tech Tips can be changed to either carbide or rubber, though you would need to purchase them separately.
 The poles also include a pair of baskets that can be tailored to seasonal or winter activities.

 The hand specific labels for right and left-hand looks exactly the same, with strap tag indicating R and L. For most people with average arm lengths, this would not be an issue, but the labels would be helpful for those with a need to easily distinguish shorter or longer poles for either arm.

 Most Black Diamond products have specific construction and this one is no different.
 You will notice that if you try to tighten the clamps to their tightest levels, the poles will somehow shorten in extended walks, especially if you have sizeable weight in your backpack.
 It is quite a flaw in the design as it really renders your poles non-usable unless you adjust to the shortest length pole setting as possible.

 Also, you will notice the plastic clips don’t seem to hold the poles in their proper place so it can be adjusted to the desired height setting.
 Black Diamond’s other models feature the metal clasps that work ideally and provide extended stability.

-Features: Color black, Lightweight aluminum poles, easy and quick assembly, speed lock system, Aergon Thermo mid grips, security wrist straps, carbide flex tips, adjustable length,
+Specific features: Lightweight aluminum poles, easy and quick assembly, speed lock system, Aergon Thermo mid grips, security wrist straps, carbide flex tips, adjustable length,

-Best Use: Sports trekking, hiking, walking support
+Best use: Sports trekking, hiking, walking support

 It features the Fantastic Leki handle, with an easily adjustable height to fit your needs.
 However, you would need to get a nice grip so you can pull the center; so it packs right up, though, after a few hold, this can easily be managed.